-Jeannine Marie DeLombard is Associate Professor in the English Department at the University of California, Santa Barbara, where maintains an Affiliation with the History Department.
+Jeannine Marie DeLombard teaches in the English Department at the University of California, Santa Barbara, where she maintains an Affiliation with the History Department.
 She specializes in African American and pre-1900 American literature, with a particular interest in identity and personhood at the intersections of slavery, law, and print publicity.
 Her last book, In the Shadow of the Gallows: Race, Crime, and American Civic Identity (Penn 2012) serves as a prequel of sorts to her first book, Slavery on Trial: Law, Abolitionism, and Print Culture (UNC 2007).
 She is currently at work on her third book, Bound to Respect: Democratic Dignity & the Indignities of Slavery.

 - American Literature before 1900